Phoenix Memory Care Facility Abuse Lawyers

 Instead, contact Adult Protective Services to report the abuse and receive assistance.
 In addition, make a complaint to the Arizona Department of Health Services about the care facility.
 They have an online form that makes it easy for you to do.
 Then, speak to an experienced lawyer.

 Arizona Memory Care Abuse Lawyers

-If your loved one is currently in a memory care facility, and you suspect that there is abuse, the first thing to do is to remove your loved one from the facility.
-Forcing them to stay may be forcing them to live with abuse, and that’s something no one should have to endure.
+If your loved one is currently in a memory care facility, and you suspect that there is abuse, remove your loved one from the facility.
+Forcing a patient to stay may be forcing him or her to live with abuse, and that’s something no one should have to endure.